siinchana/Exploring-Sleep-Quality-Influential-Factors-and-Implications/README.md

 - Stress level and BMI were found to be strong indicators of sleep disorders.
 - Occupation had a notable impact on health metrics such as blood pressure and heart rate.

-Visualizations of these findings can be found in the `visualizations/` folder.

 ## Dataset
 The dataset used in this research is publicly available on Kaggle: